FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: Introduction

 Furthermore, unlike prior work that frames failure reasoning merely as textual explanations \cite{sharma2022correcting,aha,robofac}, FailSafe collects executable recovery actions that can be directly applied by robots in real time.
 To ensure accuracy and robustness, each recovery action is validated through a rigorous systematic verification, confirming that it effectively resolves the failure scenario and eventually leads to successful task completion.
 By incorporating multi-view images and task instructions, this pipeline produces a customized, accurate, and explainable FailSafe dataset for robotic manipulation that would be prohibitively difficult to obtain through real-world data collection.

 Experimental results further highlight the effectiveness of FailSafe in VLA deployments.
 We fine-tune LLaVa-OV-7B \cite{llava-ov} to obtain FailSafe-VLM, which demonstrates strong failure reasoning capabilities that generalize across diverse spatial configurations, camera viewpoints, different objects and robotic embodiments.
-FailSafe-VLM significantly outperforms state-of-the-art VLMs, such as GPT-4o \cite{gpt4} and Gemini-2.5-flash \cite{gemini}, in detecting failures and generating accurate recovery actions on unseen failure trajectories.
-Furthermore, when serving as an external assistant to VLA models, FailSafe-VLM identifies and corrects potential failures in real time during robot execution, leading to an average performance improvement of up to 22.6\% on ManiSkill tasks \cite{maniskill3} compared to three VLA baselines without FailSafe-VLM.
-Finally, FailSafe-VLM also proves effective when evaluated on a previously unseen robot arm, demonstrating its ability to generalize across different embodiments.
+When serving as an external assistant to VLA models, FailSafe-VLM identifies and corrects potential failures in real time during robot execution, leading to an average performance improvement of up to 22.6\% on ManiSkill tasks \cite{maniskill3} compared to three VLA baselines without FailSafe-VLM.
+Furthermore, FailSafe-VLM significantly outperforms state-of-the-art VLMs, such as GPT-4o \cite{gpt4} and Gemini-2.5-flash \cite{gemini}, in detecting failures and generating accurate recovery actions on unseen failure trajectories.

 Overall, we make the following contributions.